Local Governing Body

 Michelle Dutton: Headteacher

-As Headteacher of the school I work in partnership with the Governors to continually evaluate what we do and find out what we could improve in school for the children.
-I appreciate the ideas and discussion we have at meetings when it comes to decision making, it’s good to hear everyone’s views before making key decisions.
+As Headteacher of the school, I work in partnership with the Governors to continually evaluate what we do and find out what we could improve in school for the children.
+I appreciate the ideas and discussion we have at meetings when it comes to decision making.
+It’s good to hear everyone’s views before making key decisions.
 I studied drama alongside my teaching degree and really enjoy visiting the theatre with my husband.

-I love going for walks in the fields and woods near my house – it’s good ‘thinking’ time – and I often get back with some good ideas to bring into school.
+I love going for walks in the fields and woods near my house – it’s a good ‘thinking’ time – and I often get back with some good ideas to bring into school.

-Natalie Preston: Community Governor
+Sarah Burchard: Community Governor

-Rev. Sarah Lloyd: Community Governor
+Rev. Sarah Lloyd: Communty Governor

 It’s a real privilege and joy to support and be part of Shalford Infant & Nursery School as a governor and regular visitor.
-The school is such a wonderful happy, lively, learning heart of our local community.
+The school is such a wonderful, happy, lively, learning heart of our local community.
 I joined the governing body in 2019, having moved back to Shalford on being appointed as the Vicar for the Parish of Shalford & Peasmarsh.
 Having grown up in Shalford a very long time ago, I spent most of my career as an academic book publisher before ordination.
 I've loved working with children in sports coaching and in ministry and school support roles where I’ve lived in London, Winchester and Basingstoke.
-Walking and accompanying my dog on his pastoral visiting around Shalford and Peasmarsh is a favourite occupation.
+Walking and accompanying my dog on his pastoral visits around Shalford and Peasmarsh is a favourite occupation.